-The Government announced in February 201711 that it is developing a new strategy for UK aviation.
-This new strategy will also explore how the UK can maximise the positive role that the world class aviation sector plays in developing global trade links, providing vital connections to both the world's growing economies and more established trading partners.
+The Government announced in February 2017" that it is developing a new strategy for UK aviation, and a call for evidence was published in July 2017 In October 2017, the DfT issued a revised set of aviation forecasts with which closed in October 2017.
+This new strategy will also explore how the the primary purpose of informing longer term strategic policy, rather UK can maximise the positive role that the world class aviation sector than providing detailed forecasts at individual airports.
+These forecasts plays in developing global trade links, providing vital connections to both superseded the 2013 forecasts; however the longer term growth rates for the world's growing economies and more established trading partners, airports outside of London continued to be within the 1% to 3% range and the importance of connectivity at Regional Airports to the wider UK as in the 2013 forecasts. economy.
 This strategy will be prepared alongside a strategic review of UK airspace.
+Consultations on the key objectives of the new Strategy will take Given that there is minimal change in long term growth rate, and the place in early 2018 with a final Aviation Strategy produced in early 2019.